Hakods/DailyVibes-Support/README.md

 <hr />

-Q: How does the "Mind Coach" feature work?
+Q: How does the "Vibe Coach" feature work?

-A: The Mind Coach is your personal AI assistant.
+A: The Vibe Coach is your personal AI assistant.
 You can ask it questions (e.g., "Why have I been feeling tired lately?"), and it will analyze your past mood entries and notes to provide personalized insights and reflections based only on your own data.

 <hr />